alexeilebedev/openacr/README.md

     $ echo 'dmmeta.ctype ctype:xyz' | acr -in:- ctype:%
     dmmeta.ctype  ctype:xyz  comment:""

+This shows a couple of interesting things.
+First, acr always displays tuples according to the known schema.
+When printing a tuple, `acr` loops over the non-fldfunc fields of the associated `ctype`, and evaluates each field in the context of the given tuple.
+This means that acr normalizes data whenever the data is printed.

-You might wonder, how does `acr` know that `dmmeta.ctype` has an attribute `comment` under these conditions?
+Second, you might wonder, how does `acr` know that `dmmeta.ctype` has an attribute `comment` under these conditions?
 Well, as it turns out, this is a common problem.
 If `acr` loaded its meta-information from the same place it loaded the data, it would be supremely inconvenient.
 That's why an additional attribute called `-schema`,